JtheFox/project-2/README.md

 ![Homepage of Blastoff](./public/images/homepage.png)

-This is what the user see when a launch is clicked
+This is what the user will see when a launch is clicked

 ![A single launch display](./public/images/launch.png)

-This is the comments section will user can comment on a launch
+This is the comments section where a user can comment on a launch

 ![Comment of a launch](./public/images/launch.png)